 The Columns of Justice

 St-Budoc Church, currently closed to the public ( link )

 As shown in the list opposite, Porspoder is the capital of the megaliths of the Iroise country.
 But not only that: this former Plourin parish part, which became a parish in the 17th century, has a superb coastline that always attracks walkers.
 The lap around the St. Lawrence Peninsula is one of the most beautiful discoveries in the region.
 The municipality thus combines the advantages of the countryside and the sea.
 And if it has lost the port of Aber to Lanildut, it has managed to maintain the originality of the port of Mazou and benefited from the attachment of the former commune of Larret, two charming places that delight tourists.
-The commune has 1808 inhabitants on 11 km2.
+The commune has a population of 1,758 over an area of 11 km2.